Ssowmiya25/mcqs-generator/Readme.md

 #  MCQ Generator

-This project is a Flask-based web application that generates multiple-choice questions (MCQs) from text, PDFs, or URLs.
-It leverages NLP with spaCy and an LSTM model (using TensorFlow/Keras) to create questions with distractors.
-The generated MCQs can be viewed in the browser and downloaded as a PDF.
+MCQ Generator is a Flask-based web application that allows users to generate multiple-choice questions (MCQs) from text input.
+This tool is useful for educators, students, and content creators looking to automate quiz generation.

+## Features
+✅ Accepts text input via URL, manual entry, or file uploads (PDF/TXT)
+✅ Generates multiple-choice questions dynamically
+✅ Users can select the number of questions to generate
+✅ Displays correct answers for review
+✅ Allows MCQ download as a PDF
+✅ Simple and user-friendly interface

+## Technologies Used
+- Flask (Backend)
+- BeautifulSoup & Requests (Web Scraping)
+- PyPDF2 (PDF Processing)
+- Spacy (NLP Processing)
+- ReportLab (PDF Generation)
+- Bootstrap (Frontend UI)

+## Getting Started
+Clone this repository and follow the installation steps in the README to set up the project locally.

+---

 ## Table of Contents